github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

 ## CODEOWNERS syntax

 A CODEOWNERS file uses a pattern that follows most of the same rules used in [gitignore](https://git-scm.com/docs/gitignore#_pattern_format) files, with [some exceptions](#syntax-exceptions).
 The pattern is followed by one or more {% data variables.product.prodname_dotcom %} usernames or team names using the standard `@username` or `@org/team-name` format.
 You can also refer to a user by an email address that has been added to their {% data variables.product.product_name %} account, for example `user@example.com`.
-If an author modifies the files under their ownership, then the review is not required, but still appointed.

 If any line in your CODEOWNERS file contains invalid syntax, the file will not be detected and will not be used to request reviews.
 ### Example of a CODEOWNERS file